Kaimiloa: Voyage

 Seeking an alliance with Samoa, Kaimiloa set sail on May 18, 1887, and reached Apia on June 16.
 However, due to Samoa already being in negotiations with the German Empire, and the United Kingdom and United States of America also keeping track of the situation, talks did not progress well.
 During these negotiations, the military band held a concert for the townspeople of Apia, which helped to build up good relations between them and the Hawaiians.
 There were few problems caused by the crew, with only one incident that required reprimand being on record.

 Due to the effects of the coup d'état that happened in July 1887, the ship was ordered to return home on August 23.
 They arrived in Honolulu on September 23.
 This was the only voyage conducted by Kaimiloa for the Hawaiian navy.
 The crew were disbanded on August 29, and the ship was decommissioned on August 30.
 After this, Charles Palikapu Kaleikoa reformed the Royal Hawaiian Band and continued to play in it until his retirement 40 years later.

 Later on, the Samoan crisis evolved into the Samoan Civil War (1887-1889) with rival colonial powers supporting different chiefs as kings of Samoa.

+Aunuʻu Island

+In 1887, the Kaimiloa made a notable stop at Aunuʻu Island.
+While the ship was docked at the island, two Hawaiian sailors, Aniani and Mahelona, deserted the ship, taking with them weapons, including rifles and cannons.
+These weapons would later become instrumental in fortifying Aunuʻu against external threats during a period of political turmoil during the Samoan Civil War.
+Aunuʻu became a haven for refugees fleeing the conflict on Tutuila, prompting its residents to prepare for potential attacks.
+With the help of the two Hawaiian deserters and a Hawaiian-descended storekeeper named Manoa, the villagers of Aunuʻu constructed defensive positions.
+They fortified the island with the Kaimiloas cannons and rifles and strategically placed ambush points along the coral reefs.
+When an invasion fleet from Tutuila attempted to attack, the defenders successfully repelled the assault, securing Aunuʻu’s safety.
+Oral histories on Aunuʻu continue to honor the alliance formed during this turbulent period, and one of its cannons is now housed at the Jean P. Haydon Museum in Pago Pago, American Samoa.Chappell, David A. (2016).
+Double Ghosts: Oceanian Voyagers on Euroamerican Ships.
+Taylor & Francis.
+ISBN 9781315479118.

 After decommissioning

-After being decommissioned, Kaimiloa was used as a quarantine ship, but in 1888 it was sold for 2,800 dollars and used as a transportation vessel between the Hawaiian islands.
+After being decommissioned, Kaimiloa was used as a quarantine ship, but in 1888 it was sold for 2,800 dollars and used as a transportation vessel between the Hawaiian Islands.

 In 1894, the Gatling guns were removed by the administration of the Republic of Hawaii.
 Later, the steam engine was also removed and used by the sugar industry.
 Kaimiloa was then used to transport coal and oil.
 In 1910, the hull was burned.